 Several new observations which lead to new correctness proofs of two known algorithms (Hu-Tucker and Garsia-Wachs) for construction of optimal alphabetic trees are presented.
 A generalized version of the Garsia-Wachs algorithm is given.
 Proof of this generalized version works in a structured and illustrative way and clarifies the usually poorly-understood behavior of both the Hu-Tucker and Garsia-Wachs algorithms.
 The generalized version permits any non-negative weights, as opposed to strictly positive weights required in the original Garsia-Wachs algorithm.
 New local structural properties of optimal alphabetic trees are given.
 The concept of well-shaped segment (a part of an optimal tree) is introduced.
 It is shown that some parts of the optimal tree are known in advance to be well-shaped, and this implies correctness of the algorithms rather easily.
-The crucial part of the correctness proof of the Garsia-Wachs algorithm, namely the structural theorem, concerning well-shaped windows, is identified.
-The new correctness proof of the Hu-Tucker algorithm consists of showing a simple mutual simulation between this algorithm and the Garsia-Wachs algorithm.
+The crucial part of the correctness proof of the Garsia-Wachs algorithm, namely the structural theorem, is identified.
+The correctness proof of the Hu-Tucker algorithm consists of showing a very simple mutual simulation between this algorithm and the Garsia-Wachs algorithm.
 For this proof, it is essential to use the generalized version of Garsia-Wachs algorithm, in which an arbitrary locally minimal pair is processed, not necessarily the rightmost minimal pair.
 Such a generalized version is also needed for parallel implementations.
 Another result presented in this paper is the clarification of the problem of resolving ties (equalities between weights of items) in the Hu-Tucker algorithm.
 This is related to the proof, by simulation, of correctness of the Hu-Tucker algorithm.
 It is shown that the condition that there are no ties may generally be assumed without harm and that, essentially, the Hu-Tucker algorithm avoids ties automatically.

-\Dept. of Computer Science, University of Bonn, 53117 Bonn.
-This research was partially supported by DFG Grant KA 673/4-1, and by ESPRIT BR Grant 7097 and ECUS 030.
-Email:marek@cs.uni-bonn.de
+\Dept. of Computer Science, University of Bonn, 53117 Bonn, and the International Computer Science Institute, Berkeley.
+Research partially done while visiting Dept. of Computer Science, Princeton University.
+Research supported by DFG Grant KA 673/4-1, and by the ESPRIT BR Grants 7097 and EC-US 030 and by DIMACS.
+Email: marek@cs.uni-bonn.de